magento/merchdocs/src/sales-channels/amazon/creating-editing-overrides.md

     - **Seller Notes**: Click the **Change Seller Notes** option.
 Enter your notes text in the **Seller Notes Override** field.

 1. Click <span class="btn">Save Listing Override</span>.

-<br />The Product Listing Overrides screen closes.
+   The Product Listing Overrides screen closes.
 The status of the listing changes to "Relist in Progress."
 The change will be published to Amazon with your next data sync (as configured in your cron settings).
 The listing is also added to the Overrides tab.

 The following example screen shows an override that defines a new price of $55, a new handling time of 1 day, a new condition of "Used; Like New," and new Seller Note text.